Sher-Chowdhury/codingbee_docs/categories/kubernetes/02_pods/01_hello_world.md

 svc-nodeport-apache-webserver   10.100.173.40   <nodes>       3050:31000/TCP   7s        component=apache_webserver
 ```

-Notice that we had to run the apply command twice so far, once for each config file.
-Luckily there's a way to apply all the configs in one command, by specifying the directory that houses all your configs, e.g.:
+**Handy Tip**: Notice that we had to run the apply command twice so far, once for each yaml file.
+Luckily there's a way to apply all the configs in one command by simply specifying the directory that houses all your configs, e.g.:

 ```bash
 $ kubectl apply -f ./configs